 Could you expand a little on that please?

-Certainly, for example, due to the extremely large volume of California privacy law, keeping on top of it has literally become a full-time job – non-specialist advice isn’t good enough.
+Certainly.
+For example, due to the extremely large volume of California privacy law, keeping on top of it has literally become a full-time job.
+Non-specialist advice isn’t good enough.
 That means it is also having an impact on spend for businesses too.
 A recent BEAR assessment revealed that initial compliance with CCPA is going to cost approximately $55 billion.
 That is a staggering amount.

 What does the CCPA do in essence?